xmzt/crpy/lexr/README.md

 Code generator for lexical analysis (parsing bytes / characters into tokens a la lex/flex).

-- Output code is generated from a state machine graph that is generated from the input grammar.
+- Output code is generated from a state machine graph that is generated from a grammar.

 - Output code generators for multiple languages.
-Currrently outputs python code only.
+Currrently outputs Python code only.
 C code output is imminent.
 Moving beyond proof-of-concept, output of optimized machine-level code might be the next step.

-- Grammar is formed from a combo of python code and an application-specific interpreter using a lispish parenthesized prefix notation.
+- Grammar is formed from a combo of Python code and an application-specific interpreter using a lispish parenthesized prefix notation.

-### Primary goals
+Primary goals

 - Maximum efficiency / performance of output code.

-- Viewing a grammar should bring to mind phrases like 'compact' 'succinct' and 'minimally redundant'.
-Current reference grammar to fully parse C language tokens (clexgen.py) is about 150 lines of meat plus 30 lines of python boilerplate.
+- Viewing a grammar should bring to mind phrases like "compact" "succinct" and "minimally redundant".
+Current reference grammar to fully parse C language tokens (clexgen.py) is about 150 lines of meat plus 30 lines of Python boilerplate.

 - Graph is indepdendent of output language.
 Graph retains and deduces enough information for optimization at graph level (e.g. reduce redundant code paths, remove no-op nodes) down to